CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab06.md

      **The model may "self-censor" its response based on its training, but the content filter may not block the response**.

-### Task 3:  Create and apply a custom content filterr
+### Task 3:  Create and apply a custom content filter

 In this task, you’ll define and apply a custom content filter.
 You’ll configure thresholds for categories like violence, hate, sexual, and self-harm, then apply the filter to your model deployment to enforce stricter safeguards.